digital-blueprint/handbook/docs/frameworks/frontend/dev/ui_guideline.md

 #### Table Actions

 Table actions are displayed as buttons above the table.
-Each button opens a dropdown menu listing the available actions [Fig. 18].
+Each button opens a dropdown menu listing the available actions [[Fig. 18]](#fig18).
 Actions apply to the entire table unless one or more rows are selected, in which case the actions apply only to the selected rows.

 <figure id="fig18" style="width:50%; margin:0; text-align:left;" markdown>